goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

   -->

-This diagnostic message lets you know that you mistakenly used 'tal:contents' rather than 'tal:content' on line 10 of your template.
+This diagnostic message lets you know that you mistakenly used ``tal:contents`` rather than ``tal:content`` on line 10 of your template.
 Other diagnostic messages will tell you about problems with your template expressions and macros.

 When you're using the Zope management interface to edit *Page Templates* it's easy to spot these diagnostic messages, because they